-Tenerife has some remarkable natural beauty rewards day trips out of the hotel.
+Tenerife has some remarkable natural beauty that rewards day trips out of the hotel.
 The rugged Parque Nacional del Teide (Teide National Park), home to Spain’s highest mountain, the 3718m high Mount Teide, is about an hour’s drive away.
-Cyclists enjoy the challenge of climbing the road up into the moonscape like vistas of the national park.
+Cyclists enjoy the challenge of climbing the road up into the moonscape-like vistas of the national park.
 If that sounds too strenuous, seven golf courses are within easy reach of the hotel.

 The hotel’s spacious spa and wellness centre hosts a Jacuzzi, steam bath, flotation centre and swimming pool.
 Hydromassage jets can provide an underwater pummelling for muscles and a range of massages and treatments are also offered by therapists.

 This is a pleasant place to unwind with service by reliable and attentive staff at three restaurants and two bars.
 Bar La Tosca overlooks the blue of the 2000 square metre heated pool, which takes on a romantic atmosphere when illuminated at night.